vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

 35. He shall cause the bhagavatas (devotees of God) bestow their grace on him, himself shall also try to lift him. up.
-In case he is not reclaimed he shall give up conversa- tion and such other intercourses with him.
+In case he is not reclaimed he shall give up conversation and such other intercourses with him.
 </details>